szTheory/meta_presenter/README.md

 Or install it yourself as:

-    $ gem install meta-presenter
+    $ gem install meta_presenter

+TODO: add an optional task that generates the scaffolding for you.
+Or, you can manually create the files you want.

-Include MetaPresenter in your controller or mailer:
+Include MetaPresenter::Helpers in your controller or mailer:

     class ApplicationController < ActionController::Base
-      including MetaPresenter
+      include MetaPresenter::Helpers
     end

     class ApplicationMailer < ActionMailer::Base
-      including MetaPresenter
+      include MetaPresenter::Helpers
     end

 ## Usage Example